 - Discovery of local attractions

-- Caters to your personal and unique likes
+- Caters to your personal and unique tastes

-- Less complicated to plan than a big trip
+- Less complicated than planning than a big trip

 - Limits interaction with others, giving you “couples time”